API of eCommerce Platform

 • REST (Representational State Transfer): this is a unique set of architectural principles that use specific characteristics to transfer information smoothly.

-What is the API of the eCommerce Platform?
+What is eCommerce API?

 Each eCommerce platform or marketplace has its own API.
 For example, Amazon API allows exchanging data programmatically on orders, payments, listings, or reports.
 The other example is Magento API which allows providing calls for working with resources such as categories, customers, or sales orders.